Why Twitter is worth your time

 When reports came out about Whitney Houston's death, it wasn't any of the major TV stations or online newspapers that broke the story.
 And, in the Osama bin Laden raid last year, it wasn't a traditional news correspondent who reported the events live in Abbottabad, Pakistan.
 It was Twitter users who first reported these events almost the moment they happened.

 "Twitter has redefined what it means to get news in real time," Marchok says.
 As a Twitter user, you can follow news networks such as CNN™ and the Associated Press℠ to catch stories before they're aired on TV or posted online.

 Interact with customers directly.

 "At the company, we interact with customers in a way we never could have without Twitter," Marchok says.
 Using the service, she's been able to promote the business through Twitter-only discounts and engage her customers by asking for feedback and personal stories that involve her company's gourmet foods.
-Because the company actively responds to those who mention it by name on Twitter, the company has been successful in getting more people talking about -- and therefore trying -- the product.
+Because the company actively responds to those who mention it by name on Twitter, the company has been successful in getting more people talking about — and therefore trying — its products.